The emergence of 3+1D Einstein gravity from topological gravity

-where $\Omega=\partial V$.
-It is straight forward to verify the gauge invariance of the above Wilson surface operators.
-In recent works, it suggests such modifications actually imply the nontrivial three loop braiding\cite{aada1,aada2,aada3} process among $e$-flux line and $\omega$-flux line, which makes it different from the usual $BF$ theory of Poincare group.
+In recent works, it has been pointed out that such modified commutation relations actually imply the nontrivial three-loop-braiding\cite{aada1,aada2,aada3} statistics among flux lines of gauge fields, which makes it different from the usual $BF$ theory of Poincare group with trivial three-loop-braiding statistics.

-\textit{Loop condensation and the emergence of Einstein-Cartan gravity} -- To this point, one may wonder why we are interested in the $3+1$D topological gravity theory which is somewhat trivial.
-Here we conjecture that quantum gravity is actually controlled by a topological gravity fixed point and the classical space-time vanishes at UV scale.
+\textit{Loop condensation and the emergence of Einstein gravity} -- To this point, one may wonder why we are interested in the $3+1$D topological gravity theory which is somewhat trivial.
+Here we conjecture that quantum gravity is actually controlled by a topological gravity fixed point and the classical space-time vanishes at extremely high energy scale.
 Therefore it is quite natural to expect the vanishing of curvature and torsion at that scale.
-Mathematically, $3+1$D TQFT can be described and classified by tensor 2-category theory and a possible way to generate interesting dynamics is condensing charges or loops(flux lines) from the underlying tensor 2-cateogry theory.
-If we further assume that the condensed loops carries a nontrivial linking Berry phase\cite{BB1,BB2,BB3}, a $\int Tr(B\wedge B)$ type term can be induced:
+Mathematically, $3+1$D TQFT can be described and classified by tensor 2-category theory and a possible way to generate interesting dynamics is condensing loops(flux lines in the context of topological gauge theory).
+If we further assume that the condensed loop carries a nontrivial linking Berry phase\cite{BB1,BB2,BB3}, a $\int Tr(B\wedge B)$ type term can be induced.
+Let us consider the following term:

-This term breaks the 2-form gauge symmetry as well as the transaltional gauge symmetry explicitly.
-A microscopic derivation of the above term from loop condensation is very complicated and beyond the scope of this paper.
-Here we just introduce such a term phenomenalogically to describe low energy dynamics and ignore all the microscopic details of loop dynamics, which is the analog of using massive gauge boson to describe Abelian Higgs phase and consider the infinite massive limit for Higgs boson.
+This term breaks the 2-form gauge symmetry as well as the translational gauge symmetry explicitly.
+A microscopic derivation of the above term from loop condensation is beyond the scope of this paper.
+Here we just introduce such a term phenomenologically to describe low energy dynamics and ignore all the microscopic details of loop dynamics, which is the analog of using massive gauge boson to describe Abelian Higgs phase and considering the infinite massive limit for Higgs boson.
+(More precisely, one can assume that the total action $S$ is consisting of two terms $S_{\rm{Top}}$ and $S_{\rm{Loop}}$ at UV scale. $S_{\rm{Loop}}$ describes the dynamics of closed loop and it can be approximated by $S_{\theta}$ in the loop condensed phase after taking the infinite massive limit for loop.)
 Remarkably, for small $\theta$, the total action $S=S_{\rm{Top}}+S_\theta$ is still power-counting renormalizable since $S_\theta$ only contains dimension four operators.
 A detailed calculation of beta functions will be presented elsewhere.

-To this end, we will ignore all the high energy details for a quantum theory of gravity and just use $S$ phenomenologically as the low energy effective description.
-Below we will show that the $\theta \rightarrow 0$ limit actually corresponds to the classical limit of $e$ and $\omega$ fields, and the classical equation of motion for the total action $S$ reads: